-The overall portfolio position under ESG Financing Framework shall be monitored quarterly by the SC.
-Any changes to the overall portfolio considered under the Green, Social or Sustainable categorisation or removal and addition of individual projects from the Green, Social or Sustainable portfolio shall be done according to the Eligible Criteria set forth in the Framework and shall have to be cleared by the SC.
+The overall portfolio position under ESG Financing Framework shall be monitored quarterly by the SFC.
+Any changes to the overall portfolio considered under the Green, Social or Sustainable categorisation or removal and addition of individual projects from

 During the life of the loans / bonds issued, if the designated projects cease to comply with the Framework or if they are postponed or if eligible assets are divested by SBI, the net proceeds shall be re-allocated to other eligible projects or assets, on a best effort basis within 24 months from the date of determination of such event taking place.
 Such monitoring shall be done throughout the life of the instruments issued under ESG Financing Framework.